More than a dozen arrested trying to buy drugs in Racepath, Horry police say

 Those charged were:

-- Charles Jones - distribution crack cocaine second-offense and possession with intent to distribute crack cocaine second-offense
+- Charles Jones - distribution crack cocaine third-offense and possession with intent to distribute crack cocaine third-offense

 - Edward Frazier - public disorderly conduct